Three in the Attic: Plot

 While out on his motorcycle, Paxton has a chance encounter with a young artist in need of a ride; their meeting is quite sexually charged.
 The young artist, Eulice (Judy Pace), another Fulton student, entreats Paxton to let her paint him naked.
 When she is finished, Paxton learns that she only wanted to paint his face, but got him naked for fun.
 She promises to get nude for Paxton as compensation.
 After a meal, they retire to a motel that Paxton frequents with his many different conquests.
 Following his initial escapade with Eulice, Paxton brags to his fraternity brothers that he feels no remorse.

 While they are on a trip to a cabin, Tobey asks Paxton to move out of his fraternity house and move into an apartment with her.
 Paxton overreacts; Tobey explains that her father bet her that if she rented an apartment for the two of them Paxton would get cold feet and end the relationship.
 A bitter fight ensues, but they soon make up.

 Paxton receives a phone call from Eulice at his fraternity house, and is goaded into seeing her again.
-While racing over to Eulice's residence Paxton trips and happens upon a hippie-girl, Jan (Maggie Thrett), who is making a flower-collage in the woods.
+While racing over to Eulice's residence Paxton trips and happens upon Jan (Maggie Thrett), a young hippie who is making a flower-collage in the woods.
 They strike up a conversation, and soon after, Paxton takes Jan to his favorite motel.
 The two eat some of Jan's "magic-brownies" and then Jan uses body paint to cover Paxton's back in flowers.
 As soon as Paxton makes a move, Jan runs for the door.
 Paxton aggressively attacks her, and then stops and feigns to be homosexual who was abused by a junior high school coach.
 This exploitative trickery wins her sympathy and they soon become intimate.

 Again, Paxton brags about his exploits back at his fraternity house.
-One of his brothers gives him the idea of dating all three girls at the same time.
-They scheme over some beers, and come up with an elaborate plan for Paxton to trick all three girls into thinking he is seeing each one exclusively.
+One of his brothers gives him the idea of dating all three young women at the same time.
+They scheme over some beers, and come up with an elaborate plan for Paxton to trick all three women into thinking he is seeing each one exclusively.

 While at a movie which Paxton is watching with Tobey, he is almost discovered by both Eulice and Jan, who spot him from the front; he barely escapes detection.

-Paxton returns to the Zeta Chi house and walks into a party where brothers are taking advantage of a drunken co-ed.
-Paxton, hit with a sudden sense of guilt, tries to protect the girl from the brothers' jeers.
+Paxton returns to the Zeta Chi house and walks into a party where brothers are taking advantage of a drunken female student.
+Paxton, hit with a sudden sense of guilt, tries to protect her from the brothers' jeers.